RECENTLY RELEASED FILMS:

 THELMA AND LOUISE

-- about 2 women who stand up for themselves against sexist men, and go on a road trip.
-A famous one.
+- about 2 women who stand up for themselves against sexist men, and

 THEY LIVE!

-- an itinerant labourer discovers that aliens rule the earth by subliminal messages in advertising, etc....
+messages in advertising, etc....
 Funny science fiction, and a commentary on the capitalist system.
 By John Carpenter.

 THEY SHOOT HORSES, DON'T THEY?